Home

 Source awareness

-Original texts are prioritized and clearly distinguished from interpretations. -
+Original texts are prioritized.
+Summaries, comments, and pedagogical interpretations are kept clearly separate. -

 Structural consistency